InQuicker/kaws-etcd-ebs-backup/README.md

 Environment variables:

-* `INSTANCE_NAMES` (required): a common separated list of values to be used to filter EC2 instances by their "Name" tag.
+* `INSTANCE_NAMES` (required): a comma separated list of values to be used to filter EC2 instances by their "Name" tag.

 ## Legal